Transforming Police-Car Swerving for Mitigating Isolated Stop-and-Go Traffic Waves: A Practice-Oriented Jam-Absorption Driving Strategy: Conclusion

 \section{Conclusion}

-Inspired by real-world observations of police-car swerving behavior, this paper proposes a practical JAD strategy that transforms such actual behavior into a JAD maneuver capable of suppressing the propagation of an isolated stop-and-go wave.
+Inspired by real-world observations of police-car swerving behavior, this paper proposes a practical JAD strategy that transforms such real-world observed behavior into a JAD maneuver capable of suppressing the propagation of an isolated stop-and-go wave.
 Five key parameters that significantly affect the JAD strategy, namely, {\it JAD speed}, {\it inflow traffic speed}, {\it wave temporal width}, {\it wave speed}, and {\it in-wave speed}, are systematically analyzed and discussed, by identifying their relative importance, characterizing their linear and nonlinear effects, and determining the direction of their influence on the JAD process (Table~\ref{tab:sensitivity_summary}).
-We further demonstrate that, within typical parameter ranges (Table~\ref{tab:parameter_ranges}), the JAD behavior is feasible in practice, as the entire process typically lasts only 30$\sim$160~s and spans approximately 1$\sim$13~km (Figure~\ref{tab:sensitivity_summary}).
+We further demonstrate that, within typical parameter ranges (Table~\ref{tab:parameter_ranges}), the JAD behavior is feasible in practice, as the entire process typically lasts only 30$\sim$160~s and spans approximately 1$\sim$13~km (Fig.~\ref{tab:sensitivity_summary}).
 Using a SUMO simulation as an illustrative example, we demonstrate and discuss how these parameters can be measured in practice with two stationary roadside traffic detectors.
 The results show that the proposed JAD strategy successfully suppresses the propagation of a stop-and-go wave, particularly without triggering secondary waves.
+Although it is still a simulation-based validation, we argue that the results are convincing for the following two reasons. (i) As shown in Table~\ref{tab:Krauss}, stochasticity is explicitly incorporated into the modeling of driving behavior. (ii) As shown in Figure~\ref{fig:jad_trajectory}, the proposed strategy exhibits strong robustness, i.e., it can effectively suppress the propagation of traffic waves without requiring highly precise execution.

 Among these parameters, determining an appropriate JAD speed that does not trigger traffic breakdown remains challenging in practice.
 This issue requires further advances in traffic-flow stability research, particularly empirical studies.
 Nevertheless, this limitation does not prevent the practical implementation of the proposed JAD strategy.
-In practice, a relatively higher JAD speed can be adopted: based on our experience and as demonstrated in this paper, speeds such as 50 km/h or even 70 km/h (as exhibited by police-car swerving behavior in the real world shown in Figure~\ref{fig:swerving}) are likely to be feasible.
+In practice, a relatively higher JAD speed can be adopted: based on our experience and as demonstrated in this paper, speeds such as 50 km/h or even 70 km/h (as exhibited by real-world police-car swerving behavior shown in Fig.~\ref{fig:swerving}) are likely to be feasible.

 Learning lessons from SPECIALIST \cite{VSL2008,VSL2010}, to ensure effectiveness and avoid unintended disturbances to the traffic system, it is essential to verify or predict, prior to dispatching a JAD vehicle, that the observed stop-and-go wave satisfies the required conditions.
 Specifically, the wave should be an isolated wave propagating downstream, rather than periodic oscillations associated with a fixed-location bottleneck.
 In short, a JAD vehicle should be dispatched only when a qualifying isolated stop-and-go wave is detected.